johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 We declare the custom manager first so it becomes the [default manager](https://docs.djangoproject.com/en/6.0/topics/db/managers/#default-managers).
 That feels like it should protect us everywhere, but it doesn't.

+## The Rule

+> Custom managers only apply to the model you're querying — not joined models.

+If the queryset is built from `StoreProduct`, the manager runs.

+If `StoreProduct` is only pulled in via a join, it doesn't.

 ## Queries That Work

-The rule is:

-> Custom managers are only applied to the target model — not across joins.

-These patterns correctly use the custom manager and exclude inactive rows because the target model is `StoreProduct`:
+These patterns correctly use the custom manager and exclude inactive rows because we're directly querying `StoreProduct`:

 | Pattern          | Example                                              |
 | ---------------- | ---------------------------------------------------- |